hardianlawi/easy-21/README.md

 ## To-Do

+- [ ] Implement Linear Function Approximation
+- [ ] Plot the winning percentage for every method vs the current heuristics.
 - [ ] Create gifs to visualize training.
 - [ ] Create error plots with respect to the number of episodes passed for new training using the pre-trained optimal values
 - [ ] Visualize the differences in the training progress using different hyperparameters (`gamma` and `n_0`).